eth-cscs/abcpy/doc/source/getting_started.rst

 3. Getting Started
 ==================

-Here, we explain how to use ABCpy to infer parameters of models, given some observed data sets.
+Here, we explain how to use ABCpy to quntify uncertainty of parameters of a model for some observed dataset.

-If you are new to inference, either Approximate Bayesian Computation (ABC) or Bayesian networks, we recommend you to start with the `Using random variables`_ section.
-If you would like to see all features in action together, check out `Using perturbation kernels`_.
+If you are new to uncertainty quantification using Approximate Bayesian Computation (ABC), we recommend you to start with the `Random variables`_ section.
+If you would like to see all features in action together, check out `Complex perturbation kernels`_.

-Using random variables
+Random variables
 ~~~~~~~~~~~~~~~~~~~~~~

-As an example, let us consider a Gaussian model.
-We want to model the height of a grown up human, given the following set of measurements, which we call observation or observed data.
+As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian distribution is appropriate to model these kind of observations, then our observed dataset would be measurement of heights and the model would be Gaussian.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 5
     :dedent: 4

-We want to model the height of humans by a Gaussian or Normal model, which has two parameters: the mean, denoted by :math:`\mu`, and the standard deviation, denoted by :math:`\sigma`.
+Gaussian or Normal model has two parameters: the mean, denoted by :math:`\mu`, and the standard deviation, denoted by :math:`\sigma`.
 We consider these parameters as random variables.
-The goal of ABC is to quantify uncertainty of these unknwon parameters from the information contained in the observed data.
+The goal of ABC is to quantify uncertainty of these parameters from the information contained in the observed data.

 In ABC, we can utilize *prior* knowledge about these random variables.
-In this examples, it is quite simple.
+In this example, it is quite simple.
 We know from experience that the average height should be somewhere between 150cm and 200cm, while the standard deviation is around 5 to 25.
-In the absence of prior knowledge, we still need to provide *prior* and which should be a non-informative prior.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 8-10, 12-13
     :dedent: 4

-Notice that we also provide *name* of the parameters to the prior.
+While that we also provide *name* of the parameters to the prior.
 You are required to pass such a string for any parameters that is part of the prior.
 In the final output, you will see these names, together with the values that were infered for this parameter.
+(In the absence of prior knowledge, we still need to provide *prior* and which should be a non-informative prior.)

-For ABC, the inference is done by a comparison between the observed data and the synthetic
-data (simulated from the model).
-Often, the observed and synthetic data cannot be
+For ABC, the inference is done by a measure of discrepancy between the observed dataset and the synthetic dataset (simulated from the model).
+Often, computation of discrepancy measure between the observed and synthetic dataset is not feasible (e.g., high dimensionality of dataset) and the discrepancy measure is defined by computing a distance between relevant *summary statistics* extracted from the datasets.
+Here we first define a way to extract *summary statistics* from the dataset.
-compared directly in a reasonable or efficient way (eg. high dimensionality etc.).
-We extract relevant
-*summary statistics* from the data, as it is easier to compare between them (eg. discrepancy measure
-in lower dimensional space is easier to construct).

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 16-17
     :dedent: 4

-A distance function between the extracted summary statistics from observed and synthetic data is to be chosen: the LogReg distance is chosen here.
-Note that in ABCpy distance functions operate not on the observations, but on summary statistics.
-If you want to compare between the data directly, you can use Identity summary statistics.
+Next we define the discrepancy measure between the datasets, by defining a distance function (LogReg distance is chosen here) between the extracted summary statistics.
+If we want to define the discrepancy measure through a distance function between the datasets directly, we choose Identity as summary statistics which gives the original dataset as the extracted summary statistics.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 20-21
     :dedent: 4

-Now we can set up an inference scheme.
-Let us choose PMCABC as our inference algorithm of choice.
+Let us choose PMCABC algorithm for inference of the parameters here.

-As a pre-requisit, it requires a perturbation kernel.
-Here, we use the default kernel provided in ABCpy, which perturbs continuous and discrete random variables using a multivariate Gaussian distribution and random walk correspondingly.
-Please refere to `Using perturbation kernels`_ to see a more involved example.
+Algorithms in ABCpy requires a perturbation kernel, a tool to explore the parameter space.
+Here, we use the default kernel provided, which explores the parameter space of random variables, by perturbing it using a multivariate Gaussian distribution or performing a random walk if the  corresponding random variable is continuous or discrete.
+For a more involved example, please consult `Complex perturbation kernels`_.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python